How Did George Washington Make Whiskey?

 Learn more about the production of whiskey at George Washington’s Distillery at Mount Vernon—one of the largest distilleries in America at its time.

 Enslaved distillers Hanson, Peter, Nat, Daniel, James, and Timothy performed the hot and tiring work of making whiskey.

-Farm Manager James Anderson convinced George Washington about the merits of creating a distillery on his Mount Vernon plantation.
+Farm Manager James Anderson persuaded George Washington to build a distillery on his Mount Vernon plantation.

 Take a look into George Washington's Distillery® through our Virtual Tour